-Looking for crunchy roast potatoes to go with your prime rib dinner?
+Looking for crunchy roasted potatoes to go with your prime rib dinner?
 The perfect roast potato is crisp and crunchy on the outside, and soft and tender inside.
 It's a rare thing to get perfectly cooked roast potatoes, but we have a few little tricks that guarantee tasty roast taters every time you make them.

 1. The right equipment